Phororhacos Fossil Bird Skull Replica

 They had large skulls, up to 24 in. long, armed with powerful, hook-tipped beaks.
 The structure of Phororhacos or Phorusrhacos longissimus beak and the large claws on the toes show that they were carnivorous.

-Among the Phororhacos or Phorusrhacos longissimus bones found in the strata of the Santa Cruz Formations (now considered as mainly of mid-Miocene date) was the piece of a mandible which Florentino Ameghino discovered in early 1887 and the same year at first described as that of an edentate mammal which he named Phorusrhacos longissimus.
+Among the Phororhacos bones found in the strata of the Santa Cruz Formations (now considered as mainly of mid-Miocene date) was the piece of a mandible which Florentino Ameghino discovered in early 1887 and the same year at first described as that of an edentate mammal which he named Phorusrhacos longissimus.

 When the original derivation was no longer understood, other translations were given, such as the literal translation of “Rag-Thief”, and “branch-holder” from the mistaken assumption the name had been intended to be derived from a Greek rhakis, “branch”.